 1. It’s not that complicated

-I’ve worked with people from various backgrounds; project managers, business analysts, human resources, training & development, strategy development and the evidence is they have delivered change to a high standard.
+I’ve worked with people from various backgrounds; project managers, business analysts, human resources, training & development, strategy development and the evidence is they have delivered successful change initiatives.

-Change at an organisational level requires another set of skills and experiences including an understanding organisational strategy.
-However, the underlying principles in the delivery of people change remain the same.
+Change within an organisational realignment or restructure may require an additional set of skills and experiences including an understanding organisational strategy.
+However, Organisational Strategy is not Change Management and is generally delivered by business specialists with a different skill set and focus.
+However, the underlying principles to support an organisational change remain the same.

-Question: Please detail the process and tools you will use to implement change?
-If they cannot provide a change process linking the application of change tools to the defined outcomes, you’re unlikely to get the required results.
+Please detail the process and tools you will use to deliver real change?
+If they cannot provide an easily understandable change process linking the application of change tools to the defined people outcomes, you’re unlikely to get the required results.

 2. There’s nothing new